Systematically Exploring the Landscape of Grasp Affordances via Behavioral Manifolds: Introduction

 Empirical methods typically emulate previously established grasp strategies.
 This is commonly pursued by recording human grasps, and applying RL techniques to emulate them with the considered robotic system.
 The range of possible grasps are defined in an established taxonomy (\cite{feix2009comprehensive}).
 In \cite{zhang2018deep}, the authors use a virtual reality setup to train a robot to imitate human behavior during task execution.
 Supervised learning has also been used to support grasp synthesis, either by observing and reproducing successful grasps (\cite{abbeel2004apprenticeship}), or via an annotated mix of failed and successful grasps (\cite{xie2019learning}).
 Recent approaches use meta-learning to pursue one-shot imitation capabilities (\cite{mandi2022towards, finn2017one}) from visual input.
 These models are trained using general grasp training sets (such as those in \cite{mahler2018dex,fang2020graspnet}), then fine-tuned via demonstration.
 Other empirical approaches have developed grasp synthesis strategies by applying reinforcement learning techniques to physical setups featuring robotic arm, end-effector, and a series of objects of interest.
 The approach amounts to repeatedly attempting to grasp an object, and iteratively improving grasping behavior.
 Other empirical approaches rely on template matching, whereby a set of template grasps are defined for a considered set of objects.
 When a novel object is encountered, its shape is analyzed, similarities to known shapes identified, and an appropriate template grasp is selected.
 This is typically pursued by either mapping template reference frames of grasps to new objects (\cite{morales2006anthropomorphic,do2009grasp}), or by simulating a considered grasp before execution (\cite{morales2006anthropomorphic}).
+Recently, new developments have focused on artificial expansion of existing image datasets for zero-shot learning.
+In \cite{vuong2023grasp}, the authors use a large language model, coupled with a latent diffusion model, to generate a large dataset of objects for grasping.
+The images are automatically annotated to identify viable grasps using a prismatic gripper.
+While this approach does create a large dataset, the annotations lack real-world information about the included objects; the generated images lack depth, and vital parameters of created objects such as mass, inertia, and material friction coefficients are missing.